Polyamide | Nylon 6 and Nylon 66

 7. The filaments are then moisturized through steam or spin finish to absorb a small amount of water (MR% 4.0-4.5).

-8. Then the filaments are drawn at a draw ratio of 4-5 in the cold drawing method for apparel used and carpets.
+8. The filaments are drawn at a drawing ratio of 4-5 in the cold drawing method for apparel used and carpets.

-9. Stronger yarns are required to demand application drawn at a higher temperature, then texturized, and finally heat set.
+9. Stronger yarns are required for demanding applications drawn at a higher temperature, then texturized, and finally heat set.

 Properties of Nylon